maylovesart/Interactive_Story_Generator/README.md

 Example Output

-CopyHuman: Once upon a time
+Human: Once upon a time
 AI: Once upon a time in a land far away, there lived a brave knight who
 Human: encountered a dragon
 AI: encountered a dragon.
 The dragon's scales shimmered in the sunlight as it